REPAIRING PHYSICAL AND EMOTIONAL BOUNDARIES

 Internal boundaries involve an inner evaluation of whether to take something personally.
 Observe actions and words and decide one of two things:

 This ability allows us to observe and evaluate the appropriateness of people’s words and actions instead of automatically assuming they are right or taking their behavior personally.
-The Repairing Boundaries handout will give you added information about this.
+The Boundary Repair handout will give you added information.

 This handout also will help you sort out responsibility confusion that often occurs when one experiences abuse.
 Coercive partners want you to believe that you’re responsible for how they behave.
 Sometimes even for what happens to them at work or with other people.
 This encourages confusion and taking responsibility for things that you have no control over.